How It Feels

 - Abnormal patterns may mean that the heart muscle is not

-getting enough oxygen (ischemia) because the arteries feeding the heart are too
+getting enough oxygen.
+This is called ischemia.
+It may happen if the arteries feeding the heart are too

-The results of ambulatory heart monitoring are compared with your
+The results of this test are compared with your

 medical history, symptoms, and other test results.
 You may need to have the